kbjr/minimal-blog/readme.md

 	- No database needed, just a volume for file storage
 - Control panel API / UI for managing the site
 	- Served on a separate port from the main web UI so you don't have to expose it to the internet if you don't want to
-	- Can enable a Swagger documentation page for control panel API at `/api/docs`
+	- Can enable a [Swagger](https://swagger.io/) documentation page for control panel API at `/api/docs`
 - Publish several different kinds of content, including:
   - Posts (normal, structured article / blog post format)
-  - Comments
+  - Comments ( / replies / responses / reactions to some referenced content)
   - Notes (unstructured blobs, more like micro-blogging)
   - Events
   - RSVPs